 They do make great guard animals against a bird of prey but make sure you are careful about the rooster you bring into your flock so you don’t have one that makes you afraid to go into your own back hard.

 Provide Some Cover

 If you’ve got some trees nearby, use them to create a barrier between your chickens and any potential predator.
 Trees offer protection against windy conditions and help keep out rainwater, making them ideal shelter for your birds.
 You could also install bird netting along fence lines to prevent hawks from accessing your property.

 💲Get these 9 tips sent right to your inbox to start making money on your backyard farm.💲

 Cover Up Feeders

-You chickens are more vulnerable while they are eating.
+Your chickens are more vulnerable while they are eating.
 Their heads are down and they are not paying attention to what is above them.
 Make sure to cover your bird feeders and water bowls.
 Or at the very least have them under a tree so the chickens are protected.

-Hawks are extremely smart and will watch the feeders and wait for the perfect time to strike.
+The hawks are extremely smart and will watch the feeders and wait for the perfect time to strike.
 At feeding time there are often multiple birds there at one time leaving multiple targets.

 If you covered your chicken’s run area putting their feed in the covered run would be the best idea.